Stewart Ruch: Ministry

+Allegations of abuse mishandling

 In July 2021, Ruch went on leave after making what he called “regrettable errors” in handling cases of sexual abuse in the diocese.
 The leave of absence followed disclosures that Mark Rivera, lay catechist at Christ Our Light Anglican Church in Big Rock, Illinois, had been arrested in 2019 and charged with felony sexual assault and predatory abuse of a victim under 13 years of age.
 Since 2019, over a dozen survivors have come forward with accounts of abuse by Rivera.
 Their allegations included rape, assault, child sexual abuse, indecent exposure, and grooming.
-Rivera has also been charged with 2 counts of rape of another victim.
+Rivera was sentenced to 15 years in jail on March 6, 2023, and another 6 years was added to his sentence on April 12, 2023.

+In June 2021, a former congregant of Christ Our Light, Joanna Rudenborg, alleged on Twitter that she had been raped twice by ACNA catechist Mark Rivera and that Ruch, along with other Diocesan leaders, had mishandled the allegations years prior.
+In response to her allegations, ACNAtoo was formed as an anti-abuse advocacy group.
+ACNAtoo Later that month, Bishop Ruch first informed the Diocese of Upper Midwest congregations about the allegations against Rivera, nearly two years since learning of the first assault claims.
+Rivera had previously held multiple volunteer roles at Church of the Resurrection, where Ruch served as rector and then as bishop.

+Investigations

-Ruch waited nearly two years to tell the Diocese of Upper Midwest congregations about the allegations against Rivera, who had previously held multiple volunteer roles at Church of the Resurrection, where Ruch served as rector and then as bishop.
-Ruch’s mishandling of the allegations provoked not one but two parallel investigations — one into the accusations against Rivera and the diocese’s response and another into allegations that Ruch and other ACNA leaders had created a culture of coercion and control in the Diocese of the Upper Midwest.
+Following the events of June 2021, the ACNA launched two parallel investigations — one into the accusations against Rivera and the diocese's response and another into allegations that Ruch and other ACNA leaders had created a culture of coercion and control in the Diocese of the Upper Midwest.

-The investigations into Ruch and the diocese were spurred not only by the allegations against Rivera, but by the accountability efforts by abuse advocacy group ACNAtoo.
-ACNAtoo formed in June 2021 when Joanna Rudenborg took to Twitter and alleged that she had been raped twice by ACNA catechist Mark Rivera and decried the subsequent mishandling of multiple survivors’ allegations by leadership in the Diocese of the Upper Midwest.
+Ecclesiastical trial

+After the investigations were concluded in 2022, two sets of charges, known as presentments, were filed against Ruch.
+On January 31, 2023, Ruch challenged the validity of the first presentment, halting the process until Archibishop Foley Beach publicly addressed Ruch's appeal.
+On August 15, 2023, and November 6, 2023, the Anglican Church in North America announced that the two presentments against Bishop Ruch would advance to an ecclesiastical trial.
+Ruch will face a trial on July 14, 2025, to address four charges: